-Danielle Edwards is a doctoral student in Bioethics and Health Policy at the Bloomberg School of Public Health.
-She is a recipient of the Sir Arthur Newsholme Scholarship and a Center for a Livable Future – Lerner Fellow.
+Danielle Edwards is a doctoral candidate in Bioethics and Health Policy at the Bloomberg School of Public Health.
+She is a recipient of the Sir Arthur Newsholme Scholarship, a recipient of the Center for Qualitative Studies in Health & Medicine Dissertation Enhancement Award, and a 2015 – 2017 Center for a Livable Future – Lerner Fellow.
 Danielle received a Bachelor of Science degree in Biology from Slippery Rock University, a Master of Science degree in Human Genetics/Genetic Counseling from Sarah Lawrence College, and a Juris Doctor degree from the Georgetown University Law Center.
 Prior to beginning her doctoral studies at Hopkins, Danielle spent several years as a patent attorney in private practice in Washington, DC and served as Counsel to the Senate Judiciary Committee during the 111th Congress.
-Danielle’s research interests include ethical, legal, social, and health issues arising from factory farming and industrial food production and using nudge techniques to encourage healthier and more sustainable eating habits.
+Danielle’s research interests include ethical, legal, social, and health issues arising from factory farming and industrial food production and using nudge techniques to encourage a more plant based diet.

 - B.S., Biology, Slippery Rock University